VeriorPies/MineCloud/README.md

 ## Features

-1. Fully integrated with Discord - start, stop, and backup the server with Discord commands
+1. Discord Bot - start, stop, and backup the server with Discord commands (The server IP address will be sent to Discord channel after start)
 2. Auto shutdown and backup when no one is online
+3. Easy to setup - we do our best to make the process as simple as possible :)
-3. Almost free (≈54 cents for 20 hr play/month - <ins>with a 2 CPUs & 8GB RAM server</ins>)
+4. Almost free (≈54 cents for 20 hr play/month - <ins>with a 2 CPUs & 8GB RAM server</ins>)
-4. Fully customizable - install whatever mods you like
+5. Fully customizable - install whatever mods you like
-5. No maintenance cost - don't have time to play?
+6. No maintenance cost - don't have time to play?
 Just leave it there!
 It cost nothing
-6. Can be easily modified to host other multiplayer game servers as well
+7. Can be easily configured to host other multiplayer game servers as well

 #### *Supported Discord Commands*

-- `mc_start`: Start the server
+- `mc_start`: Start the server and send the IP address to Discord channel
 - `mc_stop`: Stop the server
 - `mc_restart`: Restart the server process
 - `mc_backup`: Pause the server and create a backup